 NCAS is the Nursing Community Assessment Service.
-We serve nursing regulators and the health care aide registry by providing a competency-based assessment to internationally-educated health practitioners who want to practice in Canada.
-The assessment has three components
+We serve the nursing regulatory college and the health care aide registry by providing a competency-based assessment to internationally-educated health practitioners who want to practice in BC.
+The assessment has three components:

-At the lab, you will be taken to four different stations.
+At the NCAS Assessment Centre, you will be taken to four different stations.
 Each station will focus on one clinical scenario.
-Some stations will have a mannequin, while others may use a specially-trained actor acting in the role of a patient.
+Some stations will have a mannequin, while others may use a specially-trained actor in the role of a patient.

 The results of the OA are not reported separately.
 They will be folded into the SLA results, which will be blended with the results of the CBA to give applicants a single results report.